-- 17.1.
+16.1.
 All students are required to serve as a teaching assistant or instructor (hereafter described as "teacher") for a class offered by the Department of Communication under a 50% teaching assistantship for at least two quarters.
-A 25%-time assistantship may be considered as half of a quarter.
+For students on full fellowships, two quarters of 25%-time assistantships will fulfill the teaching requirement subject to approval by the Director of Graduate Studies.
+For all others, a 25%-time assistantship will be considered as half of a quarter.
 The department strongly encourages the teacher to be involved in lecture classes.
-When departmental resources do not permit the student to complete the two quarter teaching requirement, the PhDC may consider 240 hours of work serving as a leader of an undergraduate research team as acceptable for one of the teaching quarters. - 17.2.
-Because teaching assistantship appointments in Autumn, Winter, and Spring quarters do not correspond exactly to the academic quarters, teaching assistants may be asked to complete their 240 hour responsibility before or after the start and end dates of that quarter. - 17.3.
+When departmental resources do not permit the student to complete the two-quarter teaching requirement, the PhDC may consider 240 hours of work serving as a leader of an undergraduate research team as acceptable for one of the teaching quarters.

+16.2.
+Because teaching assistantship appointments in Autumn, Winter, and Spring quarters do not correspond exactly to the academic quarters, teaching assistants may be asked to complete their 240 hour responsibility before or after the start and end dates of that quarter.

+16.3.
 Assignment to teaching assistantships is determined by the department.

-- 17.4.
+16.4.
 At least two hours of the 20 hours per week should be set aside for scheduled office hours for students.
-In addition, TAs must make themselves available for "by appointment" meetings with students. - 17.5.
+In addition, teaching assistants must make themselves available for "by appointment" meetings with students.

+16.5.
 Although students may meet the teaching requirement by being a successful teacher for the same course in two different quarters, it is preferable that the students teach two different courses.
-It is desirable, though not required, that at least one of the two required teaching experiences involve one of the core courses of the undergraduate major in communication: Communication 1A or 1B, Communication 106, or Communication 108. - 17.6.
-When there is more than one TA for a given course, the instructor is required to ensure that there is an equitable distribution of labor. - 17.7.
+It is desirable, though not required, that at least one of the two required teaching experiences involve one of the core courses of the undergraduate major in communication: Communication 1 or 1B, Communication 106, or Communication 108.

+16.6.
+When there is more than one TA for a given course, the instructor is required to ensure that there is an equitable distribution of labor.

+16.7.
 If there is more than one teaching assistant for a course, the instructor must have weekly meetings with the teaching assistants.
 Even if there is only one teaching assistant for a course, the instructor should ensure that there is sufficient communication.
-This process is intended to eliminate inequities in responsibilities or failures in the teaching assistants' performance as well as to facilitate training. - 17.8.
-TAs are expected to bring to the attention of the instructor any potential cases of Honor Code violation. - 17.9.
-Knowledge of Sexual Harassment Policies, including the Consensual Relationships Policy, is required. - 17.10.
-For additional details, see Section 16 and Section 6.6.
+This process is intended to eliminate inequities in responsibilities or failures in the teaching assistants' performance as well as to facilitate training.

+16.8.
+TAs are expected to bring to the attention of the instructor any potential cases of Honor Code violation.

+16.9.Stanford requires that all student instructors (TF, TA and CA) complete Harassment Prevention Training for Non-Supervisory Employees, Academic Staff and Postdocs prior to the first day of teaching.
+This training contains information that is not available in the required Title IX training such as the consensual relationships policy and workplace harassment from an instructor's point of view.

+16.10.
+For additional details, see Section 15 and Section 6.6.

-18. Research Assistantship
+17. Research Assistantship